 Welcome to the official site of Blood Sweat & Tears

-Blood, Sweat & Tears -- a 21st Century version of one of the music world’s most popular bands.
+A twenty-first century version of one of the music world’s most popular bands.

 It’s been more than four decades since drummer/producer Bobby Colomby and friends assembled the first group to successfully blend rock and jazz into a genre-crossing sound and style.
-So successfully, in fact, that the band’s second album, Blood, Sweat & Tears, topped the Billboard charts, beat out the Beatles Abbey Road for Grammy Album of the Year, and produced three major hit singles “You Made me so Very Happy”, “Spinning Wheel”, “And When I Die”.
+So successfully, in fact, that the band’s second album, Blood, Sweat & Tears, topped the Billboard charts, beat out the Beatles Abbey Road for Grammy Album of the Year, and produced three major hit singles “You Made me so Very Happy,” “Spinning Wheel,” “And When I Die.”

-“I no longer want to target just one generation,” he says.
+“We’re not trying to target just one generation,” he says.
 “That would be a mistake.
 With this updated version, I want to gain a wider audience.
-I want people, of all ages, to come and say, ‘I have to bring more friends here; they’ve got to see this band.”
+I want people of all ages to come and say, ‘Next time I’m bringing more friends to the show; they gotta see this band.”

-Colomby also describes the instrumental players chosen for Blood, Sweat & Tears in glowing terms.
+Colomby also describes the instrumental players chosen for the Blood, Sweat & Tears in glowing terms.
 “The band, man for man, pound for pound, is better than the original B, S & T.,” he says.
 “Without a doubt.
 They’re a ridiculously talented bunch, The drummer’s better than I am, or was.”

 Blood Sweat & Tears has a lifetime scholarship